owaism/dynatrace-service-broker/README.md

 ```

 ### Environment Variables
 Since the application is designed to work in a PaaS environment, all configuration is done with environment variables.
-The `LICENSE_KEY` value is the only one that is provided by New Relic.
+The `server` and `profile` value is the only one that is provided by Dynatrace.
 All others are unique to a deployment.

 | Key | Description
 | --- | -----------
-| `LICENSEKEY` | The New Relic account license key to provide to all applications.
-This can be found on the Account Settings Summary page in New Relic.
+| `server` | The Dynatrace server ip with portnumber to provide to all applications.
-| `SECURITY_USER_NAME` | The username that the Cloud Foundry Cloud Controller should use to authenticate.
+| `profile` | The profile that can used for mentioning agent-name during setting java agent path.
 This can be any value.
-| `SECURITY_USER_PASSWORD` | The password that the Cloud Foundry Cloud Controller should use to authenticate.
-This can be any value
-| `SERVICEBROKER_PLANID` | The id for the plan advertised by the service broker.
-This **must** be a UUID.
-A new UUID can be generated [here][u].
-| `SERVICEBROKER_SERVICEID` | the id of the service advertised by the service broker.
-This **must** be a UUID.
-A new UUID can be generated [here][u].

 ## Developing
 The project is set up as a Maven project and doesn't have any special requirements beyond that.